UniMath/agda-unimath/src/synthetic-homotopy-theory/operations-cocones-under-span-diagrams.lagda.md

     coherence-square-horizontal-comp-cocone-span-diagram
 ```

-### Cocones under span diagrams extended on the left by morphisms and equivalences of arrows
+### Concatenation of cocones under span diagrams and morphisms and equivalences of arrows on the left

 Consider a span diagram `s := A <-f- S -g-> B`, a cocone on `𝒮`, and a
 [moprhism of arrows](foundation.morphisms-arrows.md) `h : hom-arrow f' f` for